noorjsdivs/noorjsdivs/README.md

 ## 🌐 About Me

 Hi!
-I'm Noor Mohammad, a passionate **Full-Stack Developer** specializing in modern web development technologies.
+I'm Noor Mohammad, a passionate **Software Engineer** specializing in modern web development technologies.
 My expertise lies in building dynamic, responsive, and scalable applications.
-I have a keen interest in the **MERN stack**, **React**, and **Next.js**, and I'm always eager to explore new tools and technologies.
+I have a keen interest in the **MERN stack**, **React**, **React Native** and **Next.js**, and I'm always eager to explore new tools and technologies.

 ### Portfolio
 🔗 [Check out my portfolio](https://noormohammad.reactbd.com/)